BlueWebber/react-calculator/README.md

 # React Calculator
 A calculator similar to gnome desktop environment's default calculator.
 Implemented in React JS.
 Uses styled-components for styling (no component libraries).
-You can visit one of the links below to try it out for yourself.
+You can visit it and try it out for yourself with the link below.

 ## Key features
 * Supports all basic features of a calculator